MahApps/mahapps.com/input/docs/styles/statusbar.md

 ![A bare separator and a styled one](images/statusbar-separator.png)

 A `<Separator/>` inside a `StatusBar` takes its style from `StatusBar.SeparatorStyleKey`, and **MahApps does not define that key**.
-The bar therefore gets WPF's default separator — a dark grey line, which on an accent-coloured strip is the wrong end of the palette.
-The MahApps one is `IdealForeground` at 0.75 opacity, which is what belongs there.
+The bar therefore gets the separator the system theme supplies, which is inset from the top and bottom of the strip and drawn for a grey one rather than for an accent-coloured one.
+The MahApps separator is `IdealForeground` at 0.75 opacity over the whole height of the bar, which is what belongs there.

 `MahApps.Styles.Separator.StatusBar` exists; it just has to be asked for, on every separator: